 Weighing only 1.4 pounds, the snazzy design makes the 6-cup pitcher a welcome addition to your kitchen and fits in any refrigerator, even small ones.
 Free of BPA, you’ll need to replace your filter about every six months, depending on the frequency of use.
 Unlike earlier models, these now have an electronic indicator to let you know when it’s time.

 "I've tried other brands of water filters, but I keep coming back to my trusty Brita.
 It's easy to clean and replace the filter, and it has fit inside all of my apartment fridges." — Taysha Murtaugh, Commerce Editorial Director

 Dimensions (LxWxH): 9.8 x 4.5 x 9.37 inches | Contaminants Filtered: Chlorine, copper, cadmium, mercury

 Best Pitcher: Pur Classic 11-Cup Water Filter Pitcher

-What We Like: Easy to fill, large capacity
+What We Love: Easy to fill, large capacity

-What We Don't Like: Lid can pops off while pouring
+What We Don't Love: Lid can pops off while pouring

 Its flip-top lid for one-handed filling and comfortable one-handed pouring are great bonuses.
 This 11-cup pitcher is perfect for big families and/or lots of use, but it can be clunky for smaller spaces.
 A built-in electric sensor indicates when you need to change the filter.